 Elijah H. Gammon

-*The birth of Elijah H. Gammon in 1819 is celebrated on this date.
-He was a white-American minister, businessman, and abolitionist.
+*This date celebrates the birth of Elijah H. Gammon, who was born in 1819 and was a white-American minister, businessman, and abolitionist.

-The plan was to establish a chair of theology at Clark University, and in 1882 Gammon gave $20,000 for the endowment of this chair.
+The plan was to establish a chair of theology at Clark University, and in 1882, Gammon gave $20,000 for the endowment of this chair.
 Clark announced the new department, listing Professor W. H. Crogman as the Professor of New Testament Exegesis, and that a Dean and Professor of Systematic Theology would be secured for the fall.
-On October 3, 1883, the school opened; the new Dean was the Rev. W. P. Thirkield, who remained there for seventeen years.
+The school opened on October 3, 1883; the new Dean was the Rev. W. P. Thirkield, who remained there for seventeen years.
 Nineteen pupils were received in the first year.
-In 1888 the school was separated from Clark and was given the name of Gammon School of Theology, eventually changed to Gammon Theological Seminary.
+In 1888, the school was separated from Clark and was given the name Gammon School of Theology, which eventually changed to Gammon Theological Seminary.
 At this time, Gammon turned over $200,000 to the school to be used for endowment.

-Gradually the seminary became the chief interest in his life.
+Gradually, the seminary became his chief interest.
 Homes for the professors, a library, and other buildings were added to the main building.
 When Gammon died, he made the seminary a legatee to one-half the residuary portion of his estate.
 This brought the endowment of the seminary up to half a million dollars.
-Gammon's aspiration for the school was summed up in a letter written in 1887 in which he said: "I would like to see it the best theological school of the whole south, white or black."
+Gammon's aspiration for the school was summed up in a letter written in 1887, in which he said: "I would like to see it as the best theological school in the whole south, white or black."
 The last five months of Mr. Gammon's life were spent on the Gammon campus.
 Elijah H. Gammon died in 1891.

-Today Gammon Theological Seminary occupies a beautiful campus of seventeen and a half acres just within the southern limits of the city of Atlanta; Clark University, adjoining, is outside of the city.
+Today, Gammon Theological Seminary occupies a beautiful campus of seventeen and a half acres just within the southern limits of Atlanta; Clark University, adjoining, is outside the city.
 The land is high, rolling, and covered with a beautiful grove of pine and oak trees.
 The buildings overlook the city.
-On the campus are the main building, Gammon Hall, a beautiful and well-appointed library, a modern refectory for the students, five excellent residences for professors, and ten cottages for married students.
+On the campus are the main building, Gammon Hall, a lovely and well-appointed library, a modern refectory for the students, five excellent residences for professors, and ten cottages for married students.
 The whole forms a well-nigh ideal spot for study.

 Clark Atlanta University